QuentinRa/blog.quentinra.dev/operating-systems/linux/bash/index.md

 ```
 </div><div>

-Bash introduced a new redirection which take some text, and redirect it to the standard output
+Bash introduced a new redirection that takes some text, and redirects it to the standard output

 ```bash
 $ tee <<< word